This post may contain affiliate links. Please read my disclosure policy.

 Double Chocolate Cream Pie – with a sweet, rich silky filling and an easy to make cookie crumb crust, this pie is completely moan-worthy!

-The filling is sweet and rich so be sure to cut small slices.
+The chocolate filling is rich so be sure to cut small slices.

 The crust is made with chocolate wafer cookies that are not very sweet, and the whipped cream is only lightly sweetened so this helps prevent a sugar overload.
 I’m not trying to wave you off from trying this chocolate cream pie, just giving you a heads up before you do.
 The filling is so creamy, cold and silky smooth; the perfect consistency!
 It truly melts in your mouth and is practically addictive.